 Sapphires get their colors from trace elements in the mineral corundum.
 Classic blue sapphires contain iron and titanium, and trace elements of chromium can turn corundum pink, while more chromium turns it into a ruby.

 The rarest type of sapphire is a pinkish orange variety called padparadscha, a name that comes from the Sinhalese word for lotus flower.
 Traditionally from Sri Lanka, these gemstones are sifted from Sri Lankan rivers.

-The word sapphire derives from the Greek word sappheiros, which may originally have referred to another blue gemstone, lapis lazuli.
+The word sapphire is derived from the Latin and Greek words for “blue”: sapphirus and sappheiros, which may have originally referred to another type of blue stone called Lapis Lazuli.

 The most famous royal sapphire today is the engagement ring given by England’s Prince Charles to Lady Diana Spencer in 1981, and now worn by Princess Catherine.
-It features an 18-carat oval blue sapphire surrounded by diamonds.
+It features an 12-carat oval blue sapphire surrounded by diamonds.